Towards Generalizable Neural Solvers for Vehicle Routing Problems via Ensemble with Transferrable Local Policy: Background

 as the score for selecting actions, where $\bm{q}$ represents the query vector, $\mathbf{K}$ represents the matrix of keys, $N$ is the number of customer nodes, and $d$ is the embedding dimension.

-The query vector $\bm{q}$ contains the embedding of the current node and the loaded capacity, representing the state.
+The query vector $\bm{q}$ comes from the context embedding that contains the information of the current node and the loaded capacity, representing the state.
 The keys $\mathbf{K}$ are the embeddings of candidate nodes that represent actions.
 Thus, the score $\bm{u}_{\mathrm{global}}$ measures the compatibility of state and actions.
 To avoid violating constraints, $\bm{u}_{\mathrm{global}}$ is masked as $\bm{u}_{\mathrm{masked}}$ with the $i$-th dimension

-where $\tanh$ clips scores to be within $[-1, 1]$, $C$ is a parameter to control the scale, and invalid actions are set as negative infinity.
-Then the final action probability is computed as
+where $\tanh$ clips scores to be within $[-1, 1]$, $C$ is a parameter to control the scale, and the scores of invalid actions are set as $-\infty$.
+The final action probability is computed as

 In each step, the decoder selects one node to grow the partial solution and transits to a new state.
-The decoder is run repeatedly until a complete solution is constructed.
+The decoder repeats until a complete solution is constructed.
 When the construction is done, the negative of the objective function is computed as the reward $R(\bm{\tau})=-f(\bm{\tau})$.
-The most prevalent RL algorithm is REINFORCE~\cite{reinforce} with greedy rollout baseline~\cite{AM} or shared baseline~\cite{POMO}.
-More details can be found in the above-related works.
+A prevalent RL algorithm is REINFORCE~\cite{reinforce} with greedy rollout baseline~\cite{AM} or shared baseline~\cite{POMO}.